 So we’ve established that this lemon cheesecake is delicious, but nobody is claiming it’s a light dessert.

-The secret to making great cheesecake is just 2 words…room temperature!
+The key to making great cheesecake is just 3 words…room temperature ingredients!

 That’s right, it’s as simple as that.
 Get this right and the rest is a breeze.